study-jams/study-jams.github.io/index.md

 Well for starters, it isn't as strict as it sounds. **For one thing, there are no exams!**.

-Our goalis to learn all things coding together, and that is in the loosest sense of the word.
+Our goal is to learn all things coding together, and that is in the loosest sense of the word.
 Be it through projects, challenges, or even just having a chat, the aim is to learn!

 ## So where and when do you meet?